Astronauts struggle to regain bone density

 Guillemette Gauquelin-Koch, the head of medicine research at France's CNES space agency, said that the weightlessness experienced in space is "most drastic physical inactivity there is".

-"Even with two hours of sport a day, it is like you are bedridden for the other 22 hours.
-It will not be easy for the crew to set foot on Martian soil when they arrive, it's very disabling," said the doctor, who was not part of the study.
+"Even with two hours of sport a day, it is like you are bedridden for the other 22 hours," said the doctor, who was not part of the study.

+"It will not be easy for the crew to set foot on Martian soil when they arrive -- it's very disabling."

 The new study, which was published in Scientific Reports, also showed how spaceflight alters the structure of bones themselves.